NoahT/Flex-Grid/README.md

 ````

 After installing, link the compiled CSS file (from the root directory) `./css/bem-grid-system.css` to any HTML files in order to use it.

+### Github releases

+Alternatively, you may download one of the available releases found [here](https://github.com/NoahT/Flex-Grid/releases).
+Included
+is a minified .css file, which should be referenced in any relevant project.

 ## Documentation